 School Application – after reviewing the basic requirements, please apply online here

 If you experience difficulties with the online application please contact your local program coordinator or Sustainability@nutrien.com.
 Only successful applicants will be contacted.

-Exhibition and Fair Application – click here – please complete the form to ensure you have all basic requirements.
+Exhibition and Fair Application – apply online here – Fill out the form to make sure you have all basic requirements.
 Submit form by January 1st of each year.
 Only successful applicants will be contacted.

 For more information or to request Seed Survivor contact Sustainability@nutrien.com or 1-403-225-7000